If you're a letting agent a landlord or a tenant you need to know about deposit protection law and how it affects you.

 Who does Tenancy Deposit Protection affect?

-The regulations cover the majority of deposits for new assured shorthold tenancy contracts in England and Wales.
+The regulations cover the majority of deposits for new assured periodic tenancy contracts.

 There are some exceptions, and in the following scenarios you won't need to register a deposit with one of our schemes: